This blog may contain affiliate links. Read our disclosure policy for more info.

 We went there for brunch and couldn’t decide what to have, so Daniel and I decided to share.
 I got myself a mimosa, and Daniel landed on a classic cappuccino.
 We then had the Canadian eggs benedict, which came served on french toast – who would have thought french toast and eggs benedict would go so well together!?
 Our other main was a simple egg benedict with local fish – so tasty!

-Franco is open from 7 am to 7 pm on weekdays, and 9 am to 7 pm on weekends.
+Franco is open from 7 am to 9 pm on weekdays, 8 am to 9 pm on Saturday and 8 am to 7 pm on Sunday.
 You can view their menu here.

 3. Sapore Trattoria San José – Best Italian